AbinashTN/Twitch-Toxicity-Performances-Analysis/README.md

 - Complete the `user_RiotIDs` list (located at the end of the code) with the Riot IDs of the players you want to track.

 ## 📂 data_analysis

+This folder contains three subfolders:

+- `messages_classification/` – Code for classifying chat messages.

+### 📂 messages_classification

+#### 📥 How It Works

+To classify the messages, we first normalize and clean the text.
+Since Twitch messages are often poorly written, we perform several text preprocessing steps (check the code for details).
+We use a two-step approach to classify the messages:
+1. We first check for toxic expressions.
+We have a predefined list of toxic expressions in French, including general insults and some specific to video games.
+If we find a similar expression (accounting for spelling mistakes or variations), we classify the message as toxic.
+2. If no matching expression is found, we fall back on a pretrained NLP model available on Hugging Face.
+We use this model : [textdetox/twitter-xlmr-toxicity-classifier](https://huggingface.co/textdetox/twitter-xlmr-toxicity-classifier).

+#### 🔑 Requirements

+- You need a Hugging Face account to access the pretrained model.
+You can either use your login key or import the model directly.
+(We use this model : [textdetox/twitter-xlmr-toxicity-classifier](https://huggingface.co/textdetox/twitter-xlmr-toxicity-classifier).)
+- The code includes a list of toxic expressions in French.
+You can modify or expand this list by adding new words or expressions.